Freakler/ppsspp-GTARemastered/README.md

 # ppsspp-GTARemastered
 Enables right analog stick camera control for GTA Stories games in PPSSPP

-This is a PPSSPP compatible version of [TheOfficialFloW's RemasteredControls]: https://github.com/TheOfficialFloW/RemasteredControls
+This is a PPSSPP compatible version of [TheOfficialFloW's RemasteredControls](https://github.com/TheOfficialFloW/RemasteredControls)

 ## Installation